-Donald Trump reacts to FBI Clinton probe
+Trump reinvigorated by FBI Clinton probe

 While Trump remained stern-faced as he addressed the FBI's decision to investigate new emails related to Clinton's email server, Trump's supporters and his campaign staff were suddenly reinvigorated by the news.

+Trump's campaign manager, Kellyanne Conway, was being interviewed by Yahoo News' Bianna Golodryga when the news first broke.

+"That is superb," Conway said after Golodryga told her.
+"That is extraordinary news for the American people because they deserve to know everything."

-Before supporters erupted in raucous cheers as Trump addressed the news, Trump's campaign manager Kellyanne Conway tweeted: "A great day in our campaign just got even better."
+She later tweeted: "A great day in our campaign just got even better."

 'Long overdue'